angular/angular/aio/aio-builds-setup/docs/image-config--environment-variables.md

   build artifacts publicly served.
 This is useful for enabling previews for any PR (not only those from trusted authors).

-- `AIO_UPLOAD_HOSTNAME`:
+- `AIO_PREVIEW_SERVER_HOSTNAME`:
-  The internal hostname for accessing the Node.js upload-server.
-This is used by nginx for delegating upload requests and also for performing a periodic health-check.
+  The internal hostname for accessing the Node.js preview-server.
+This is used by nginx for delegating web-hook requests and also for performing a periodic health-check.

-- `AIO_UPLOAD_MAX_SIZE`:
+- `AIO_ARTIFACT_MAX_SIZE`:
-  The maximum allowed size for the uploaded gzip archive containing the build artifacts.
+  The maximum allowed size for the gzip archive containing the build artifacts.
   Files larger than this will be rejected.

-- `AIO_UPLOAD_PORT`:
+- `AIO_PREVIEW_SERVER_PORT`:
-  The port number on which the Node.js upload-server listens for HTTP connections.
-This is used by nginx for delegating upload requests and also for performing a periodic health-check.
+  The port number on which the Node.js preview-server listens for HTTP connections.
+This is used by nginx for delegating web-hook requests and also for performing a periodic health-check.